Stanford-Blood-Center/MGP-Public/README.md

 The easiest way of building MGP is to use the Dockerfile.
 The container image uses base images from the [Rocker Project](https://rocker-project.org), which provides a R installation built on top of Ubuntu.
-The Dockerfile then installs the libraries, renv, and hands off to renv for R package installation.
+The Dockerfile then installs the non-R libraries, installs renv, and hands off to renv for R package installation.

 To build the docker image, follow these steps: